 Mr. Meherwan Daruvala (left) and Mr. Yazdi Daruvala (right)

 Moving forward, in 1971, Wilson Electric Works merged with Sterling Investments, a group company of the Shapoorji Pallonji Group, to form an EPC powerhouse called Sterling and Wilson.
 The decision empowered us to ride on global opportunities and emerge as a leading market player in due course.

 The new entity Sterling and Wilson Private Limited commenced its operations in the 1970s with a few large-scale projects in the Middle East, further venturing into the Asian subcontinent and various other countries.
 Within a short span it created a strong presence in regions such as the Middle East, Africa, Europe, the Americas, and Australia.
 Sterling and Wilson currently has operations in 34 countries.

 The Solar EPC Division of Sterling and Wilson Private Limited, Sterling and Wilson Solar Limited commenced operations in 2011 and was subsequently demerged in 2017.
 This division was formed to tap into the growing renewable energy market.
 We are now the leading solar EPC solutions provider in the world, with a presence across 24 countries.

-An impressive portfolio of 257 solar power projects with an aggregate capacity of 11.4 GWp across geographies has positioned Sterling and Wilson Solar Limited as the leading solar EPC solutions provider in the world.
+An impressive portfolio of 258 solar power projects with an aggregate capacity of 11.6 GWp across geographies has positioned Sterling and Wilson Renewable Energy Limited (formerly known as Sterling and Wilson Solar Limited) as the leading solar EPC solutions provider in the world.